-Throughout his long career, historian John Ferling has specialized in the American Revolution.
-He taught numerous courses on the Revolution, America’s Founders, and U. S. military history.
-He is the author of thirteen books, all but two of which have dealt with the American Revolution and its leaders.
-John and his wife, Carol, live in metropolitan Atlanta.
-(Photo by Catherine Hendricks)
+Throughout my long career as a historian, I specialized in the American Revolution and taught numerous courses on the Revolution, Colonial America, and U. S. military history.
+All but two of my books have dealt with the American Revolution.

 Below is a brief autobiography statement the author wrote for this website.